makersacademy/bowling-challenge/README.md

 ![Imgur](http://i.imgur.com/EkJH6Ch.png)

-And you are informed about your game in the end:
+And the type of the game you played is announced in the end:

 ![Imgur](http://i.imgur.com/1PWKPyY.png)